gakalmar/Notes/_Questions.md

 Form -> rossz a hadnleClick function (atnezni miert nem mukodik)

+what is a response body?

+API endpoints, when we create a new page?
+API data endpoint vs opening a new page?

 ### Consultation topics:

 URL handling (URLSearchParams, get current, update to new url based on parameters)